zaihra/zaihra/README.md

 - 👋 Hi, I’m @zaihra
-- 👀 I’m interested in evidence synthesis, compartive effectiveness and patient cetnred outcomes research
+- 👀 I’m interested in evidence synthesis, compartive effectiveness and patient centered outcomes research
 - 🌱 I’m currently learning Git and GitHub
 - 💞️ I’m looking to collaborate on building shiny apps for the abovementioned research fields.
 - 📫 How to reach me: via email.